 Space weather is real and can cause problems with GPS.
 Errors occur in signal transmission times that can impose signal propagation delays.
 This signal refraction introduces timing errors that cause positional inaccuracies.
 Like radio propagation it alters given changes in atmospheric conditions, solar activity, etc. This can include ionospheric scintillation.
 The space weather can be from geomagnetic storms on the sun, increased sunspot activity, Coronial mass ejections (CME’s), solar flares and so on.

 The sun earth environment has a role to play in many issues.
 This is the region extending from the sun’s surface to the earths ionosphere and magnetic field.
 It is dominated by electromagnetic radiation and electrically charged particles emanating from the sun.
 The sun is by its’ violent nature prone to dramatic and violent changes, with events such as solar flares, and the resultant blast streams of radiation and energized particles that stream towards earth.
 The effects of space weather are dramatic on our communications systems and GPS marine navigation systems and all are affected by space weather.
 Understand the affects and how to deal with it.
-More great information from fishing and boats.
+More great boat GPS information from fishing and boats.